7 Facts from our 23 and Me Review

 Other 23 and Me Reviews

-Nebula Genomics distinguishes itself from 23 and Me and other genetic testing companies through its focus on privacy, the use of most advanced testing technology, and the most comprehensive reporting.
-We finish our 23 and Me review by comparing it to Nebula Genomics and other DNA testing companies.
+Nebula Genomics distinguishes itself from 23 and Me and other genetic testing companies through its focus on privacy, the use of high-end testing technology, and comprehensive reporting.

 |DNA Testing Method||Microarray-based genotyping||Microarray-based genotyping||Whole Genome Sequencing (30x coverage)|